Roby Gauthier, Ph.D.

 I am a proud French-Canadian

-After that, I joined the Venkat Viswanathan’s Electrochemical Energy Group (was at CMU, now at the University of Michigan) and later the Jay Whitacre Research Group also at CMU, as a post-doctoral fellow where I developed nuclear magnetic resonance, electrochemical, and computational methods for Lithium-ion cell monitoring, mitigation, and prediction.
+After my Ph.D., I joined the Obrovac Research Group as a research scientist, where I studied anode materials for lithium-ion batteries and gained further expertise in XRD and SEM.
+Later, I worked with the Venkat Viswanathan Electrochemical Energy Group (then at CMU, now at the University of Michigan) and the Jay Whitacre Research Group at CMU as a post-doctoral fellow.
+There, I developed nuclear magnetic resonance, electrochemical, and computational methods for lithium-ion cell monitoring, mitigation, and prediction.

 I am currently a research scientist at the Laboratory for Transport Phenomena in Energy Systems working with Shawn Litster to improve performance of fuel cells.